HL7/uv-lab-rep-ig/input/pagecontent/semantic-notes.md

 ### Laboratory result report status
 Laboratory result reports, as documented in the previous chapters, could exist in several states depending on a particular workflow.
 Applications consuming laboratory test result reports must take careful note of updated (revised) reports and ensure that retracted reports are appropriately handled.

-For applications providing diagnostic reports, such as laboratory result reports, a report should not be final until all the individual data items reported with it are final or appended.
+For applications providing diagnostic reports, such as laboratory result reports, a report should not be final until all of the individual data items reported with it are final or appended.

 If the report has been withdrawn following a previous final release, the report and associated observations should be retracted by replacing the status codes with the concept "entered-in-error" and setting the conclusion/comment (if provided) and the text narrative to some text like "This report has been withdrawn" in the appropriate language.
 A reason for retraction may be provided in the narrative.
 A state machine documents possible transitions between states.

-Laboratory result report is implemented using DiagnosticReport resource in FHIR.
+The laboratory result report is implemented using the DiagnosticReport resource in FHIR.
 It includes clinical context such as requesting provider information, and some mix of atomic results, images, textual and coded interpretations, formatted representation of diagnostic reports and status information.

-Diagnostic report status value set is comprised from following status codes (https://hl7.org/fhir/R4/codesystem-diagnostic-report-status.html)
+The DiagnosticReport status value set is comprised from following status codes (https://hl7.org/fhir/R4/codesystem-diagnostic-report-status.html)

 |Lvl|Code|Display|Definition|
 |:---:|----|-------|----------|